Airborne lifeboat: Higgins

 In the United States, Andrew Higgins evaluated the Fox boat and felt it was too weak to survive mishap in emergency operations.
 In November 1943, Higgins assigned engineers from his company to make a sturdier version with two engines.
 Higgins Industries, known for making landing craft (LCVPs) and PT boats, produced the A-1 lifeboat, a 1½-ton (1400 kg), 27 ft airborne lifeboat with waterproof internal compartments so that it would not sink if swamped or overturned.
 Intended to be dropped by modified Boeing B-17 Flying Fortresses, it was ready for production in early 1944.

 EDO Corporation

 The A-3 lifeboat was an airborne lifeboat developed by the EDO Corporation in 1947 for the United States Air Force (USAF) as a successor to the A-1 lifeboat.
-It was built of aluminum alloy to be carried by the SB-29 Super Dumbo.
+It was built of aluminium alloy to be carried by the SB-29 Super Dumbo.
 Various B-29s served air-sea rescue duties on a rotating basis toward the end of the Pacific War, and after the war 16 were converted to carry the A-3 lifeboat.
 The SB-29 served until the mid-1950s.
 Approximately 100 of the EDO lifeboats were built but very few rescues were attributed to them.